Olical/oli.me.uk/source/_posts/2013-07-21-exporting-through-amd-commonjs-and-the-global-object.markdown

 }.call(this));
 ```

 By calling the anonymous function with with `call(this)` it sets the `this` variable within the anonymous function to that of the global name space.
 This would be `window` in a browser.
-This is assuming the anonymous function is defined within a global scope though.
+This is assuming the anonymous function wrapper is defined within the global scope.

 With that set up you can selectively expose the values you want to without leaking anything.